Oil on track for biggest monthly gains in over a year

-SINGAPORE, July 31 (Reuters) - Oil prices hovered near three-month highs on Monday, set to post their biggest monthly gains in over a year on expectations that Saudi Arabia would extend voluntary output cuts into September and tighten global supply.
+July 31 (Reuters) - Oil prices edged lower on Monday, but were hovering near three-month highs, set to post their biggest monthly gains in over a year on expectations that Saudi Arabia would extend voluntary output cuts into September and tighten global supply.

 The September Brent contract will expire later on Monday.
 The more active October contract was at $84.23 a barrel, down 18 cents.